Your property appraisal guide

 What is a property appraisal?

-A property appraisal is a professional report that estimates the value of a home.
+A property appraisal is a professional report that estimates a home's value.

 A licensed appraiser inspects the home and compares it to similar properties in the area.
 Lenders use this report to ensure the home’s value and condition meet the loan requirements.